heyjva/support/content/src/connect-zbt-1/troubleshooting/faq-connect-zbt-1-not-on-integrations-page.md

 ## Symptom

-I plugged in Connect&nbsp;ZBT-1 but the ZHA Connect&nbsp;ZBT-1 integration does not show up on the integration page.
+I plugged in Connect&nbsp;ZBT-1 but the Zigbee Home Automation (ZHA) Connect&nbsp;ZBT-1 integration does not show up on the integration page.

 ## Resolution